Susan Wood (television presenter)

-Susan Wood is a New Zealand television presenter who hosted TV ONE's nightly news and current affairs show Close Up.
+Susan Wood is a New Zealand television presenter who hosted TV One's nightly news and current affairs show Close Up.

 Biography

 The daughter of Alex Wood the chief reporter of the now-defunct Auckland Star.

 Wood began her career in journalism in 1979 as a print reporter for the Bay of Plenty Times before moving on to The New Zealand Herald in Auckland to work as the court and then police reporter.

 She began her career with TVNZ in 1985 as a reporter for the then-network news (simply called News) and the regional news show Top Tux.
 She was the first Australia correspondent for ONE Network News.

-Wood also hosted the lifestyle series' Open Home and New Zealand Living, was Paul Holmes' regular fill-in on Holmes (in some years, the credits were altered to show Holmes with Susan Wood as the title), presented Frontline and Assignment and was the original presenter of Midday and Breakfast.
+Wood also hosted the lifestyle series' Open Home and New Zealand Living, was Paul Holmes' regular fill-in on Holmes (on occasion, the credits were altered to show Holmes with Susan Wood as the title), presented Frontline and Assignment and was the original presenter of Midday and Breakfast.
 She co-presented Breakfast with Mike Hosking for two-and-a-half years until she left the early-morning show to host Today Live, which ran for two years.